Trigger Warning: Attempted suicide by drowning, discussion of suicide

 Amelia smiled and nodded.
 He was a kind man.
 Gray hair capped his head, and she figured he was about the age Grandpa Jim would’ve been if he were still here.
 She hoped this man had many years left.

 She climbed into the passenger seat and sat back, finally able to relax.
 “Can you take me back to where you picked me up?”

 “Sure.
 No problem.
 I live out that direction myself.”

 As the lights of the bridge blurred into a stream that flowed into the pulse of the city, the events of the evening blurred in her mind.
 The jump, the water, the gray room, the man who looked like a movie star and all the things he said; it all blended into a haze that had the aura of a dream.
-She could almost convince herself it was, if it weren’t for the strange flip phone she now held in her hand.
+She could almost convince herself it was, if it weren’t for the strange device she now held in her hand.